myxcel/songe/README.md

 can choose to only verify sums, or sums with sums signatures.
 The commands below apply to the Unix-like environments.

-To only verify SHA-256 sums :
+To only verify SHA-256 sums:

 ```
 grep ' songe' SHASUM.asc | sha256sum -c
 ```

-The next steps help you to verify sums _as well as_ sums signature.
+To verify sums _as well as_ sums signature:

 The Keybase PGP signing key belongs to [espritlibredev](https://keybase.io/espritlibredev) (fingerprint `AA77 7903 6281 D0E9 209B E8B9 2627 39EB A36C EB3E`).